ssaid20/dotnet-pet-hotel/README.md

 ### Stretch Goals

-- Have fun with the styling!
+|x| Have fun with the styling!
 Change things around, swap colors/fonts/textures, etc.
 - Create a new resource: `Transaction`.
 This transaction tracks the history of the hotel.
 A new transaction is created whenever a pet is checked in or checked out, a pet is created or deleted, or a pet owner is created or deleted, etc. It could be a simple timestamp and string of what happenens.
   - Create the model
   - Add the model to the ApplicationContext